Sustainability at Bidfood

 Food waste reduction

 Food waste is a moral, environmental and commercial problem, so we’re glad to play our part by being very active in this area.
 As signatories of WRAP’s Food Waste Reduction Roadmap, our target is to reduce food waste by 63% between 2020 and 2030.
-In the 2022 calendar year, we increased our food redistribution percentage to charities and decreased the percentage to anaerobic digestion, vs. 2021 data.
-In 2022, 0.24% of total food handled was unsold.
-28% of this was redistributed to food banks and charities, 2% to animal feed, 63% to anaerobic digestion, 6% incinerated, with less than 0.1% to landfill.
+In 2023 our food waste remained consistent at 0.24% of total food handled.
+This is unchanged since 2022; the lack of progress was symptomatic of challenges in UK egg supply; we temporarily switched to the EU to meet the shortfall in June 2023, but demand also unpredictably fell, resulting in surplus.
+That said, we’ve nevertheless maintained a food waste reduction of 26% since the baseline, so with continued effort, we aim to reach a reduction of 63% by 2030.
 For resources and advice on reducing your food waste, discover more from our Unlock Your Menu campaign.

 Waste reduction